 Services¶

-Services in Advanced Alchemy build upon repositories to provide higher-level business logic, data transformation, and schema validation.
-While repositories handle raw database operations, services handle the application’s business rules and data transformation needs.
+Services in Advanced Alchemy build on repositories to provide higher-level business logic, data transformation, and schema validation.
+While repositories handle raw database operations, services coordinate application rules and schema conversion.

 Understanding Services¶